realityengines/local_search/README.md

   <img src="img/cifar_viz_cropped.png" alt="structured" width="35%">
   <img src="img/random_viz_cropped.png" alt="unstructured" width="35%">
 </p>
-In the left figure, each point is an architecture from NAS-Bench-201 trained on CIFAR10, and each edge denotes an iteration of local search.
+In the left figure, each point is an architecture from NAS-Bench-201 trained on CIFAR10, and each edge denotes the LS function.
+We plotted the trees of the nine architectures with the highest accuracies.
 The right figure is similar, but the architectures are assigned validation losses at random.
-We see that local search is much more likely to converge to an architecture with low loss on structured data (CIFAR10) rather than unstructured (random) data.
+We see that we are much more likely to converge to an architecture with low loss on structured data (CIFAR10) rather than unstructured (random) data.

 ## Requirements
 This repo is our fork of [naszilla/bananas](https://github.com/naszilla/bananas/).
 The requirements are as follows.